 NIRSpec dithers and nods are telescope offsets to acquire multiple exposures within a single visit.
 The general goal is to improve data quality.
 Most observations with JWST require dithering, and some observing modes also support nods.

-The bright object time-series mode does not use dithers or nods.
+The Bright Object Time Series (BOTS) mode does not use dithers or nods.